Label Diagram Of Dna Replication

 The Importance of Accuracy: Proofreading and Repair Mechanisms

-The accuracy of DNA replication is paramount.
+The accuracy of DNA replication is essential.
 Errors can lead to mutations, which can have serious consequences.
 DNA polymerase III possesses a proofreading function, correcting errors as it synthesizes new DNA.
-Additionally, various DNA repair mechanisms exist to correct errors that escape the proofreading function of the polymerase.
+On top of that, additionally, various DNA repair mechanisms exist to correct errors that escape the proofreading function of the polymerase.
 These mechanisms are crucial for maintaining the integrity of the genome.

 Frequently Asked Questions (FAQ)